USARIEM Researchers are Creating Better Food Rations for Warfighters

 |0

-This work, USARIEM Researchers are Creating Better Food Rations for Warfighters, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USARIEM Researchers are Creating Better Food Rations for Warfighters, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.